 Rating Item Rating Points Score Comments Preservation of Existing Affordable Housing - Will the development maintain an affordable unit within the City of Newton?
 Is the project at risk of losing subsidy or in need of a new funding source to maintain its current level of affordability for very low-income and extremely low-income households?
-25 Tenant Rent Burden - Will providing the Project Based assistance prevent tenant evictions?
-Are the tenants paying more than 50% of their income towards rent and utilities?
+25 Supportive Services - Does the development offer Supportive Services or partner with Agencies that offer Supportive Services?
 15 Location of Development - Is the development located in the city of Newton?
 25

-Experience of Management - What level of experience does the proposed management company have with providing low-income housing and working with HCVP programs? -Successful work with low-income housing programs -Successful work with HCV programs -Successful work with PHA HCV and/or PBV programs -Letter(s) of reference regarding management experience in regards to PBV programs 15 Poverty Rate - Is the development in a census tract with a poverty level below 20%?
-10 Housing Non-Profit Preference For Non-Profit owners that specialize in providing housing to low income families.
-10 Total Points 100
+Experience of Management - What level of experience does the proposed management company have with providing low-income housing and working with HCVP programs? -Successful work with low-income housing programs 15 -Successful work with HCV programs -Successful work with PHA HCV and/or PBV programs -Letter(s) of reference regarding management experience in regards to PBV programs Poverty Rate - Is the development in a census tract with a poverty level below 20%?
+10 VAWA PREFERENCE For Owners that provide selection preferences for Victims of Domestic Violence 10 Total Points 100